 - Intersection Layouts

-SLAM Technology continuously compare with real-time sensor data and HD maps to improve localizaion accuracy.
-The process enhances:
+SLAM technology continuously compares with real-time sensor data and HD maps to improve localisation accuracy.
+The process enhances the following:

 - Autonomous navigation system